Sourdough Oatmeal Cookies with Dark Chocolate

 24 cookies

-Because Sometimes You Just Need a Cookie. πŸ’› A Little Sourdough Cookie with A Lot of Chocolate. πŸ’›
+Because Sometimes You Just Need a Cookie. 💛 A Little Sourdough Cookie with A Lot of Chocolate. 💛

-There’s something about this cookie that just feels like home.
-The oats make it hearty, the sourdough adds a little depth, and the dark chocolate melts into pure happiness.
-Soft in the middle, golden on the edges, and finished with a sprinkle of flaky sea salt.
-It’s comfort food with personality.
-Simple, cozy, and absolutely worth turning on the oven for. πŸ’›
+There’s something about this cookie that feels like home.
+The oats make it hearty, the sourdough adds depth, and the dark chocolate melts into pure happiness.
+Soft middles, golden edges, a little sparkle of flaky sea salt.
+It’s simple, cozy, and entirely worth turning on the oven for. 💛

 Some bakes are about more than flavor.
 They’re about slowing down, creating something by hand, and finding joy in the little moments, like this one.